Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-David.md

 ### 2025-05-22
 Tested against the MD5 examples in the RFC 2104 examples in the appendix (see `md5` branch).
 Turns out I flipped the arguments in the Python wrapper...

-Begin using `urllib` to parse otpauth URLs exported from our TOTP apps.
+Begin using `urllib` to parse otpauth URIs exported from our TOTP apps.

+At home: Implemented parsing of otpauth URIs based on the [Google Authenticator](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) key URI format, modified main Python script's timings and inputs to accomodate these changes.
+Successfully generated 2FA codes in testing with a TETR.IO account that had 2FA enabled.